Etanafi/msrm/README.md

 # msrm
-This paper focuses on the development of medical specialist recomendation model from using supervised machine learning
+This paper focuses on the development of a medical specialist recommendation model from using supervised machine learning